Isabela Madrigal: Design

 Isabela's character design corresponds to her motions and denotes her floral abilities.
 Her dress's flowery design was influenced by those worn by women doing Bambuco dance.
-Encanto costume design lead, Neysa Bove, consulted a botanist for inspiration on her dress.
+Neysa Bové, the costume design lead on Encanto, consulted a botanist for inspiration on her dress.
 Flower festivals in Colombia, particularly those in Medellín, were another source of inspiration for Isabela's outfit and space.
 Her dress depicts several types of Colombian flowers that signify her gift, such as dahlias, hydrangeas, and daisies.
 Orchids—Colombia's national flower—appear in her hair and the embroidery on her neckline.
 After the song "What Else Can I Do?", Isabela's dress is altered.
 Several different designs were explored for the change; the ultimate iteration depicts bolder colors and flowers mentioned during the song.

 Isabela's mannerisms are always "perfect", in contrast to the way Mirabel moves.
 Renato Dos Anjos, Encanto's head of animation, noted the crew always wanted Isabela to look graceful from every angle, even if she was not the primary character in the shot; she is aware she is "always on stage".
 Unlike the rest of her family, Isabela's dress does not feature asymmetry, owing to her perfection.
 Disney incorporated "this subtle undercurrent" of simultaneous anxiety into Isabela, despite her physical appearance as the golden child.
 Isabela also bears much resemblance to Alma, including a nearly identical face; Screen Rant speculated these physical similarities induced trauma in Alma and were the reason she pressured Isabela to be perfect.